treadyaparna/tariff-comparison/README.md

 ]
 ```

+## Prerequisites

+The [Tariff Provider Service](https://github.com/treadyaparna/verivox-tariff-provider) should be running to fetch the tariffs.

 ## Functional Requirements

 - The service must fetch electricity tariff information from an external provider.
 - The service should calculate annual costs based on user input consumption and tariff details.
-- The service must compare tariffs and return results sorted by annual costs in ascending order.
+- The service must return results sorted by annual costs in ascending order.
 - The service should validate user input to ensure it falls within acceptable ranges.
 - The service should provide API documentation for the available endpoints.
 - The service should be tested to ensure that it functions as expected and meets quality standards.